covid-19-impact-lab/sid-paper/README.md

 ```
 @misc{Gabler2021,
+      title={
-      title={The Effectiveness of Strategies to Contain SARS-CoV-2: Testing, Vaccinations, and NPIs},
+        The Effectiveness of Strategies to Contain SARS-CoV-2: Testing, Vaccinations,
+        and NPIs
+      },
+      author={
-      author={Janoś Gabler and Tobias Raabe and Klara Röhrl and Hans-Martin von Gaudecker},
+        Janoś Gabler and Tobias Raabe and Klara Röhrl and Hans-Martin von Gaudecker
+      },
       year={2021},
       eprint={2106.11129},
       archivePrefix={arXiv},